wodin82/tari-xmrig-proxy/README.md

 This is a **modified fork** of the official [xmrig/xmrig-proxy](https://github.com/xmrig/xmrig-proxy).
 It has been adapted with specific changes primarily aimed at mining **Tari (XTM)** using its **RandomX** algorithm, along with other modifications.

-**USE THIS SOFTWARE AT YOUR OWN RISK.
-MODIFICATIONS MAY INTRODUCE BUGS OR UNEXPECTED BEHAVIOR.
-REMOVING DEVELOPER FEES IMPACTS THE PROJECT'S SUSTAINABILITY – CONSIDER SUPPORTING THE ORIGINAL XMRIG DEVELOPERS.**

 ---

 ## Key Changes in This Fork